Skip to main content

 1. Walk-forward validation

-Instead of a single static train/test split, StockPredict AI uses walk-forward validation.
+Instead of a single static train/test split, StockPredict AI uses walk-forward validation with 4 rolling folds (starting at 50% of data, stepping 10% each fold).
 Historical data is split into sequential windows:

 • Roll the window forward and repeat across the timeline.